expressjs/session/README.md

 This required method is used to upsert a session into the store given a session ID (`sid`) and session (`session`) object.
 The callback should be called as `callback(error)` once the session has been set in the store.

+The request is passed into the `req` argument only if the session's options have `passReqToStore` set to `true`.
+A store wishing to operate in either mode should check whether the third argument is a function or an object.

 ### store.touch(sid, session, [req], callback)